AnonymousUser98/mii-creator/README.md

 - [mii-js](https://github.com/PretendoNetwork/mii-js) library used for interacting with Mii data in a JavaScript-friendly way
 - [Some utility code](https://github.com/datkat21/mii-creator/tree/master/src/external/mii-frontend) "borrowed" from arian's website for conversion, QR codes, etc.
 - Custom Mii Maker music by [objecty](https://x.com/objecty)
-- GitHub Copilot and ChatGPT (kind of) helped me modify this to make it work with GitHub Pages.
+- GitHub Copilot and ChatGPT (sort of) helped me modify this to make it work with GitHub Pages.

 ## Features